thesephist/traceur/README.md

 ## Design and progress

-// just explain each lib and how the main rendering loop works.

 Traceur is a straightforward path tracer that follows rays cast (with some pseudorandom noise) from the camera lens through each pixel in the viewport.
 It finds intersections and hit points on spheres, the only shape currently supported, analytically.
 Following the path tracing guide above, Traceur currently supports:

-- Spheres and "planes" with large spheres
+- Spheres and "planes" approximated with large spheres
 - Background lighting, soft shadows
 - Refractive and reflective surfaces
 - Arbitrary object and camera positions with full 6DOF